Protecting your personal and financial information is our highest priority. Together, we can help minimize likelihood of identity theft and fraud.

 - Salal will not call, email, or otherwise contact you and ask for your user name, password, or other online banking credentials.

 - Salal will not contact you and ask for your credit or debit card number, PIN, or 3-digit security code.
-Please see below for more information about how our card provider, Jack Henry & Associates, approaches customer service calls.
+Please see below for more information about how our card provider, CO-OP Financial Services, approaches customer service calls.

 Credit & Debit Card Activity

-Our card processor, Jack Henry & Associates, may contact you to verify recent activity on your Salal debit or credit card.
+Our card processor, CO-OP Financial Services, may contact you to verify recent activity on your Salal debit or credit card.
 They may ask you to verify the amount of your last transaction or payment.
 However, they will never ask for your card number, PIN number, or CVV (security) code.
 If you are uncomfortable with this or any call, please hang up and call the number located on the back of your card.
 You’re also welcome to call Salal directly at 800.562.5515.

 Rights and Responsibilities